se7en-illa/TTP-Summer-2023/02_Frontend/01_ReactJS/lab/react-continued/assignment.md

 });
 ```

-## Review and Helpful Tips
+### Part 7.
+Review

-1. **Functional Components:** Functional components have a simple structure and are easy to understand.
+**Functional Components:** Functional components have a simple structure and are easy to understand.
 They don't have their lifecycle methods or state, which can simplify your components, and with Hooks, they are just as powerful as class components.

-2. **React Hooks:** Hooks allow you to use state and other React features in functional components. `useEffect` and `useState` are the basic Hooks that allow you to use React features in a more direct way.
+**React Hooks:** Hooks allow you to use state and other React features in functional components. `useEffect` and `useState` are the basic Hooks that allow you to use React features in a more direct way.

-3. **Axios:** Axios is a popular JavaScript library used to make HTTP requests.
+**Axios:** Axios is a popular JavaScript library used to make HTTP requests.
 It supports the Promise API and is more feature-rich compared to the fetch API built into modern browsers.
 It makes it easy to send asynchronous HTTP requests and handle responses.

-4. **Express Server:** An Express server is a simple way to create a server-side component of your application.
+**Express Server:** An Express server is a simple way to create a server-side component of your application.
 It's easy to create routes and handle requests and responses.

+**Rendering Lists in React:** To render multiple components in React, you can use JavaScript's array `map()` function in JSX.
+Remember to include a unique `key` prop for each child in the list.

+**Accessing Object Properties:** In JavaScript, you can access the properties of an object using the dot notation (`.`).
+In this lab, each character is an object with properties such as `name`, `gender`, `homeworld`, etc.

+**Embedding JavaScript in JSX:** JSX is not just HTML.
+It's a syntax extension for JavaScript, so you can embed any JavaScript expression in JSX by wrapping it in curly braces `{}`.

-5. **Remember to practice these concepts and review them if they're not entirely clear yet.
+**Remember to practice these concepts and review them if they're not entirely clear yet.
 They are fundamental to working with React and building modern web applications.
 Happy coding!**